 The Cradle to Cradle® framework inspires industrial solutions that design for zero waste.
 Our mission at IFCO is therefore in complete alignment with this mindset.
 We continuously strive for a more resource-efficient use of materials, energy and water through our unique pooling and food-safe sanitizing services.
-The centerpiece is our unrivaled capacity to recover and fully recycle our Reusable Plastic Containers (RPCs) within our own closed loop as part of our circular economy business model.
+The centerpiece is our unrivaled capacity to recover and fully recycle our Reusable Packaging Containers (RPCs) within our own closed loop as part of our circular economy business model.
 Here, we explore the true meaning of Cradle to Cradle for IFCO.

 "When you are reusing and recycling material what you need to know and ensure is that all the material is safe and not in any way hazardous," highlights Professor Michael Braungart, the co-founder of the Cradle to Cradle® philosophy, in a recent interview.
 "And this is exactly what IFCO is doing."